ModGardenEvent/website/src/content/blog/participant_guide.md

     - If you wish to make a hidden easter egg, the reward/payoff should be something else.
 - Petals should not be intentionally time wasting.
     - For example; Avoid mazes or long term goals such as using an item 1000 times.

+## How to help out Garden Development?

+DM a team member with what you wish to provide to the Garden, and we'll get in contact with you if we feel you can be trusted with such a task.
+You may ask to help after any announcement from Mod Garden

+If you are not on the team, you may still help with tasks during a Mod Garden.

+Pull Requests on GitHub are always welcome to any tooling that we utilize, as well as custom mods to help the showcase world really pop.
+Custom mods do not get booths unless they are entries themselves.

+You may also help with the pre-stage building or any assets for the showcase world.
+Please DM a team member with any information before the claiming phase, and you'll most likely be allowed in.

+### If you are to volunteer to help us...
+First of all, thank you so much!
+It means a lot to us.

+We may ask you do to specific things if you are up for it within what you offered us when signing up.

+You may also stop volunteering at any point if you wish, we will still appreciate what you have already done if so.